• Skip to main content

 Japanese Salad Dressing with Carrots & Ginger

-Japanese salad dressing is my weakness.
-I literally eat a salad with it at least three times a week!
-I first discovered this addictive carrot ginger salad dressing at a Hibachi restaurant in college and have been in love with it ever since!
+The first time I tried this carrot ginger salad dressing was at a Hibachi restaurant in college and have been in love with it ever since!

 What is Japanese Carrot Ginger Salad Dressing?